ishal-r/llm-hallucination-detector-/README.md

 └── README.md
 ```

-After running the notebook, these are generated locally (not committed to git):
+After running the notebook, these are generated locally (also committed to git but generate your own):

 ```
 models/hallucination_detector/    # your saved fine-tuned model weights